ncothard/ncothard.github.io/index.md

 ![Toco]({{ site.url }}/assets/images/toco.jpg)
-*Photo taken May 2017 at the Atacama Cosmology Telescope on Cerro Toco (5190 m / 17030 ft) near San Pedro de Atacama, Chile.*
+*The Atacama Cosmology Telescope on Cerro Toco (5190 m / 17030 ft) near San Pedro de Atacama, Chile (May 2017).*

 <!---
 What I like to do as an applied physicist